More Slideshows from eMedicineHealth

 PMS Remedy: Diet Rich in B Vitamins

-There's evidence that foods rich in B vitamins may help ward off PMS.
+Foods rich in B vitamins may help fight PMS.
 In one study, researchers followed more than 2,000 women for 10 years.
 They found that women who ate foods high in thiamine (pork, Brazil nuts) and riboflavin (eggs, dairy products) were far less likely to develop PMS.
-Taking supplements did not have the same effect.
+Taking supplements didn't have the same effect.

 PMS Remedy: Complex Carbs

 Complex carbohydrates, such as whole-grain breads and cereals, are packed with fiber.
-Eating plenty of fiber can keep your blood sugar even, which may reduce mood swings and food cravings.
-Enriched whole-grain products also contain the PMS-fighting B vitamins thiamine and riboflavin.
+Eating plenty of fiber can keep your blood sugar even, which may ease mood swings and food cravings.
+Enriched whole-grain products also have the PMS-fighting B vitamins, thiamine and riboflavin.

 PMS Remedy: Foods to Avoid

-You may be able to reduce PMS symptoms by cutting back on these foods:
+You may be able to ease PMS symptoms by cutting back on these foods: